ggonnella/prenacs/README.md

 database, alongside metadata which allows to track the data provenance.

 The name is an acronym for
-"PRovenance-tracking ENtity Attrtibute Computation and Storage system".
+"PRovenance-tracking ENtity Attribute Computation and Storage system".

 ## Key concepts